Cosisety/Roblox-Rewind/readme.md

 Your Spotify Wrapped, but for Roblox spending.

-Roblox Rewind analyzes your complete Roblox transaction history and creates a beautiful, shareable summary of your spending habits.
+Roblox Rewind analyzes your Roblox transaction history and creates a shareable summary of your spending habits.

 [Install from Chrome Web Store](https://chromewebstore.google.com/detail/Roblox%20Rewind/cpajgohmdhddfdieelgpeifijhanbgmn)